destinyae/docs-4/docs/1.concepts/protocol/access-keys.md

 Another common use-case of `Function-Call` keys is to simplify the **onboarding** process for new users.
 It works as follows:

-First create a contract that has a method called `create_account`.
+First, create a contract that has a method called `create_account`.
 This method should only be callable by the contract itself and, when executed, should create a new account and transfer some tokens to it.

-You can then create multiple `Function-Call` in the contract's account, that only allow to call `create_account`.
+You can then create multiple `Function-Call` in the contract's account, which only allows to call `create_account`.
 Drop these keys to your friends, so they can call the method, and easily create an account with some tokens.

 :::tip
 This is the basic principle behind [NEAR Drops](../../2.build/5.primitives/linkdrop.md), a way to distribute assets to a large number of users